timoxa0/silk-guardian/README.md

 whitelisted device: 0x1312, 0x1234
 ```

-You can turn it off/on temporarly with
+You can turn it off/on temporarily with
 ```bash
 [root@archlinux vagrant]# echo 0 > /proc/silk
 ```